-Each week's class is focused on a different theme that helps build the attitudinal foundation for mindfulness practice.
+Each week's class will have a combination of experiential practice including meditation and mindful movement, as well as dialogue and reflective inquiry.
+Each session is focused on a different theme that helps build the attitudinal foundation for mindfulness practice.
 We will be cultivating the following 7 attitudinal foundations: Beginner's mind, patience, non-striving, non-judging, acceptance, letting be and trust.
 We also will explore the role of gratitude and generosity in our practice.
 Through this course participants will be introduced to a variety of simple meditation and movement practices designed to cultivate presence and awareness.
 Practices include:

 Course Details for San Francisco Zen Center Class

-The 8-week class meets every Monday evening (7:00pm - 9:30pm), from January 22nd - March 19th.
-The class also includes a daylong of practice.
-The daylong retreat for the Winter MBSR class will be either be held at SFZC or at the Jikoji Retreat and Zen Center in Los Gatos, CA (depending on availability).
-Directions to Jikoji can be found here.
+The 8-week class meets Thursday evenings (7:00pm - 9:30pm), from October 2—December 19, 2019.
+The class also includes a daylong of practice (Date TBD).
+The daylong retreat for the Fall MBSR class will be be held at Green Gulch Farm in Marin.

-San Francisco Zen Center (Conference Center).
-308 Page St, San Francisco, CA 94102.
+The San Francisco Zen Center (Conference Center) is located at 308 Page St, San Francisco, CA 94102.
 Click here for a map.

 Note: While the class will be held at the Zen Center, it is important to point out that MBSR has been designed specifically to be non-denominational and, therefore, complements any existing religious or spiritual practice (or lack thereof).
 Mindfulness is a simply a method of mental training.